Proper Palm Pruning

-With preparations for the storm in mind, you may think you need to “hurricane prune” your palm tree.
-Well let me stop you before you do more harm than good.
-While in the past people thought by removing almost all palm fronds, leaving only the youngest few, you would create a more wind resistant palm.
-However, new evidence suggests that thought is not correct and “hurricane pruning” actually weakens palm trees and they could become more vulnerable to damage.
+When considering pruning your palms, you may think you need to “hurricane prune” your palm tree.
+Hold that thought before you do more harm than good.
+There is a misunderstanding that by removing almost all palm fronds, leaving only the youngest few, you create a more wind resistant palm.
+However, evidence suggests that it is not correct and “hurricane pruning” actually weakens palm trees and they could become more vulnerable to damage.

 Proper Pruning Techniques